Does Infrared Light Cause Skin Cancer? Facts, Risks, and Myths Explained

 Infrared vs. UV Light: Key Differences in Risk

-Ultraviolet (UV) and infrared (IR) light are both part of the electromagnetic spectrum, but they have very different effects on the body.
-Infrared light is non-ionizing, and it will not destroy DNA when it is properly used.
-UV light is ionizing and can potentially change the structure of DNA.
-When DNA has been changed, it may not correctly pass on genetic information, deconstructing the instructions for proper protein construction.
-This can result in the formation of unusual cells, which might proliferate faster than ordinary cells, which is called cancer.
-Although UV rays can create skin cancer in all people, those with light or white skin are at a higher risk of suffering from this.
+Ultraviolet (UV) and infrared (IR) light are both part of the electromagnetic spectrum, but they have very different effects.
+Infrared light is non-ionizing and will not destroy DNA.
+UV light is ionizing and can alter the structure of DNA, which can result in the formation of unusual cells.
+You can learn more in our detailed comparison of red light therapy vs. sunlight.

 Infrared Light in Red Light Therapy: Is It Safe?